vincentjiang10/choice-game/README.md

 - Custom-drawn pictures.
 - Ask the player if they want to enable autosave.

+### Current Issues To Fix:
+- Can't save twice in a row.
+(Leads to segmentation fault.)
+- When the screen prompts you with "Would you like to load in a saved file? (y/n)", if you type a String other than 'y' or 'n', the error message is printed multiple times, equal to the length of the String.

 ### Project Responsibilities:
 **Story Writing:** Jacky, Vincent, Cullen